 THE FOOD PYRAMID brings money to food industries

 Why are people confused?
 Our medical professionals tell us to eat a low-fat, high carb diet.
 Take a look at the food pyramid – we are recommended to eat mostly grains and milk and vegetables oils are pictured as well.
-There is no scientific evidence to support what the food pyramid is suggesting that people eat, rather disease numbers on the rise to disprove it.
-For example, vegetable oils, which became big in the 1900s and pushed through the 1950s as a healthier fat are absolutely terrible for our health and also create free radicals.
-Obesity and disease numbers are all on the rise year after year.
+There is no scientific evidence to support what the food pyramid is suggesting that people eat, rather disease numbers and obesity are on the rise to disprove it.
+For example, vegetable oils, which became big in the 1900s and pushed through the 1950s as a healthier fat are inflammatory and create free radicals.
+The food pyramid needs an update based on science.

-Instead of focusing on this skewed pyramid, the ketogenic diet has our bodies using ketones for energy which creates significantly less free radicals, less oxidative damage, and keeps blood glucose levels low.
+Instead of focusing on this skewed pyramid, the ketogenic diet forces our bodies to use ketones for energy which creates significantly less free radicals, less oxidative damage, and keeps blood glucose levels low.
 Less oxidative damage means healthier mitochondria.
-In cancer, mitochondrial damage occurs first, so removing processed foods, sugars, grains and high net carb foods from the diet, the cancer cells are deprived of their preferred fuel (glucose).
+In cancer, mitochondrial damage occurs first, thus by removing processed foods, sugars, grains and high net carb foods from the diet, cancer cells are deprived of their preferred fuel (glucose).
 Thus, a fat burning diet is greatly helpful for cancer patients.
 Additionally, the ketogenic diet has been adopted in the medical community as a treatment for epilepsy – a bright example of food as medicine!

 WHAT DO PEOPLE EAT ON A KETOGENIC DIET?

-Net carbs are limited, that is, total carbs minus fiber.
-Non starchy vegetables are highlighted, and minimal fruit (which is converted to glucose).
-Good fats such as coconut oil, MCT oil, and avocadoes are consumed, as well as high fat protein, raw and high fat dairy, organic grass fed eggs, nuts and seeds.
+On a ketogenic diet, net carbs are limited, that is, total carbs minus fiber.
+Non starchy vegetables are highlighted, and minimal fruit (which is converted to glucose) is consumed.
+Good fats such as coconut oil, MCT oil, olive oil, and avocados are consumed, as well as high fat protein, raw and high fat dairy, organic grass fed eggs, nuts and seeds.
 Net carb consumed is only 4-10% of daily calories – typically less than 50g daily.
-70-85% of calories is made up of healthy fats.
+70-85% of calories are made up of healthy fats.
 These fats keep you full as well!
 What is missing entirely is any type of sweeteners such as honey and maple syrup and even dates, which contain too many carbohydrates that will convert to glucose.
 The ketogenic diet can be described as a high-quality fat, moderate protein, low-carb diet.

 For vegans, this would look like 75% plant-based fats and 25% plant-based proteins.
 If you are a seasoned vegetarian or vegan, you know where to get your protein from already, but if you are new to this type of diet, you will have to do some planning!
 Check out the health benefits of a plant-based diet.